romaswe/mern-recipe-app/README.md

 # To fix:

 -   [x] When creating a user you can pass roles and create a admin
--   [ ] Add week recipes where theres a recipes with similar ingredients
+-   [x] Add week recipes where theres a recipes with similar ingredients
-    -   [ ] Frontend
+    -   [x] Frontend
     -   [x] Backend
 -   [x] Unclutter adminsite, add buttons to hide/show segments
 -   [x] Add delete recipes
 -   [ ] Add delete group recipes
+-   [ ] Add confirmation before delete recipes
 -   [ ] Fix swagger so arguments/body are correct
 -   [ ] Add foodbox QR ide to the website
 -   [ ] Fix docker image for frontend